auth0/docs/articles/architecture-scenarios/web-saml.md

 :::

 ::: warning
 If you are using Auth0 as a SAML Identity Provider (IdP) and are processing SAML responses in your own code, you will need to verify whether the libraries you use are vulnerable to SAML exploits.
-To learn more, see [Auth0 Not Affected by SAML Vulnerabilities Identified by Duo Security](https://auth0.com/blog/auth0-not-affected-by-saml-vulnerabilities-identified-by-duo-security/) .
-Note that the type of attack discussed in this blog can be prevented by Multi-factor Authentication (MFA), even if software used is vulnerable.
 :::

 ## Read More